Welcome to The Purple Painted Lady on-line shopping cart

 How many colors are available?

-What kind of finish does the paint have?
+What kind of finish does the Chalk Paint™ have?

 Without a protective coat, the paint has a very matte, chalky finish- but smooth to touch.
 The only time I haven’t added a protective finish has been on a couple of items that would receive very little wear and tear.
 I wanted to leave them with a very shabby chic look and let them distress even more naturally.